Inimesh/bank_tech_test/README.md

 Testing framework - rspec

 ---
+## Configuration
+To install dependencies by running the following in the parent directory:
+`bundle install`

+---
 ## Usage
 Start irb and load the file by running in parent directory:
 `irb -r ./lib/account.rb`